 Is my business suitable for Private Equity investment?

 There are almost as many types of Private Equity (PE) investors as there are types of business, so almost certainly the answer is yes.
-However, the most active – and reputable – types of PE organisations are looking for strong, growing businesses which can demonstrate that momentum will continue and be accelerated with additional capital and experience; elements which the PE house would often look to provide.
+However, the most active – and reputable – types of PE firms are looking for strong, growing businesses which can demonstrate that momentum will continue and be accelerated with additional capital and experience; elements which the PE house would often look to provide.

 A reputable PE investor will look to support and assist a management team in executing their business plan